 Apps connected.
 HubSpot (or Salesforce), Clearbit or Apollo for enrichment, Slack.

 The biggest win here is speed — the agent scores and routes leads in seconds, so your reps work qualified pipeline instead of sifting through form submissions.
-Browse the marketplace for a prebuilt template if you want to shortcut the setup.
+Browse the marketplace for a prebuilt template.

 What it does.
 Watches a shared support inbox, classifies each incoming email (billing, bug, how-to, feature request), drafts a reply grounded in your help docs, and either sends it automatically for simple questions or queues it for human review for anything sensitive.